 The large oval soundhole, measuring around 5 ¾” by 3 1/4” is bound in crème ivoroid, and surrounded by a fancy rosette comprised of two outer rings of checkerboard (alternating crème and black) pattern, with a large inner ring made up of diamonds split by a crème line and inlaid against a background of black.
 On the bass side of the huge structure that contains the tuners for the harp neck is a small scroll with a large pearl dot, and then etched-diamond, snowflake and etched diamond inlays.
-The guitar neck has the bulbous headstock sometimes see on Orville Gibson designed instruments (and we should point out that Orville Gibson’s visage peers back us through the mists of time on the excellent condition and fully intact oval paper black and crème interior label); tuners are the original open-gear, three-on-a-plate with floral etching and ivoroid buttons; the guitar neck is bound with crème ivoroid, and hosts 8 mother of pearl dotmarkers in 6 positions.
+The guitar neck has the bulbous headstock sometimes see on Orville Gibson designed instruments (and we should point out that Orville Gibson’s visage peers back at us through the mists of time on the excellent condition and fully intact oval paper black and crème interior label); tuners are the original open-gear, three-on-a-plate with floral etching and ivoroid buttons; the guitar neck is bound with crème ivoroid, and hosts 8 mother of pearl dotmarkers in 6 positions.

 The guitar neck bridge on this instrument is a two-piece ebony adjustable replacement but the one-piece maple section is somewhat trapezoidal in shape.
 The tailpiece is original with a tortoise shell celluloid crosspiece but of course it has replaced bridge pins.
 The tailpiece has a double trapeze base section.
 The black tailpin is cracked at the bottom side.
 The guitar retains its original tortoise shell color celluloid pickguard but both of its side clamps are missing and so is the semi-circular celluloid platform to which one of them attaches.